-Bitcoin News Today – Bitcoin extends the slide of its, tumbling under $50,000
+Bitcoin News Today – Bitcoin extends its slide, tumbling less than $50,000

-Bitcoin resumed its slide on Tuesday, tumbling as small as $45,040 according to FintechZoom.
+Bitcoin resumed its slide on Tuesday, tumbling as low as $45,040 according to FintechZoom.

 Treasury Secretary Janet Yellen called bitcoin “extremely inefficient” and warned about its use in illicit activity.

-Right after hitting one dolars trillion in market value for the first time last week, bitcoin has become worth lower than $900 billion.
+Right after hitting $1 trillion in market worth for the first-time last week, bitcoin is currently worth under $900 billion.

-Bitcoin’s value descended more on Tuesday as U.S. Treasury Secretary Janet Yellen as well as Tesla CEO Elon Musk weighed in on the cryptocurrency’s recent rally.
+Bitcoin’s price descended further on Tuesday as U.S. Treasury Secretary Janet Yellen and Tesla CEO Elon Musk weighed in on the cryptocurrency’s the latest rally.

-Smaller digital tokens as XRP and ether additionally tumbled.
-Ether slipped eleven % to $1,573, while XRP sank 17 % to trade roughly 47 cents.
+Smaller digital tokens like XRP as well as ether additionally tumbled.
+Ether slipped 11 % to $1,573, while XRP sank seventeen % to trade roughly 47 cents.

-Yellen on Monday called bitcoin an “extremely inefficient manner of doing transactions” and warned about the use of its in illicit activity.
-She also sounded the alarm about bitcoin’s impact on the environment.
-The token’s wild surge has reminded several critics of the actual amount of electrical energy needed to create brand new coins.
+Yellen on Monday called bitcoin an “extremely inefficient means of conducting transactions” and warned about the use of its in illicit activity.
+She also sounded the security alarm about bitcoin’s effect on the planet.
+The token’s wild surge has reminded several critics of the sheer degree of electric power necessary to make new coins.

 Bitcoin News Today – Bitcoin extends its slide, tumbling under $50,000